dotnet/docfx/docs/designs/conceptual-versioning.md

     2. All markdown and yaml files under folder "articles/v2.0/" will have moniker range `>= netcore-2.0`.
     3. All markdown and yaml files under folder `articles/` but not in folder `articles/v1.0` and `articles/v2.0` have no version.

-3. `routing` defines the relationship between the *relative folder path* and the *relative url base path*. *Relative folder path* is the local folder path relative to the *config file*, while *relative url base path* is the partial url base path following the base url for current docset.
+3. `routing` defines the relationship between the *relative folder path* and the *relative URL base path*. *Relative folder path* is the local folder path relative to the *config file*, while *relative URL base path* is the partial URL base path following the base URL for current docset.

     For example, with the following docset:
     ```txt